 PREMIER Bankcard provides free text and email alerts about your most recent transactions, available credit, payment history and more, which makes it easy to keep tabs on your finances.

 For a small monthly fee, you can get credit protection that will pay for your credit card bill in the event of an emergency.
 The fee is calculated based on your end-of-month balance and costs $0.89 per $100.
 Protected events include disability and involuntary job loss.

 PREMIER Bankcard offers a free digital wallet service to keep your card details safe when you shop online.

 You’ll get your FICO score for free on your monthly statements, which can help you track your progress while building your credit.

 If you want to monitor your credit more closely, you can sign up for Premier Credit Manager.
 The program costs $3.99 per month and gives you access to your Experian credit report twice a month as well as your Experian VantageScore every two weeks.
 It also monitors your credit report and alerts you when there are any changes.

-First Premier has a high APR and costly fees, making it one of the more expensive credit cards for people with poor credit.
+PREMIER Bankcard has a high APR and costly fees, making it one of the more expensive credit cards for people with poor credit.